sydasif/python-book/docs/source/03_collection/02_list.md

 - `extend()`

 This method is used to add a list to another list.
-This method is different from append as it deals with joining of two lists.
+This method is different from append as it deals with the joining of two lists.
 The method joins two lists by adding the second list to the end of the first list as shown in the example below.

 ```py
 list1 = [1, 2, 3]